kawitt/growth-media-tech-project/content/growth-media-technology-project/task2/subtask5.md

 {{< hl >}}...there should be 15 weeks shown{{< /hl >}}
 <br />

-5. Extend the Weekly section table in the Executive Overview to 15 weeks.
+5. Extend the Weekly section table in the **Executive Overview** sheet to 15 weeks.

 ## Solution